 Note: This page contains side effects data for the generic drug incobotulinumtoxinA.
 It is possible that some of the dosage forms included below may not apply to the brand name Xeomin.

 It is possible that some side effects of Xeomin may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to incobotulinumtoxinA: intramuscular powder for solution

-Along with its needed effects, incobotulinumtoxinA (the active ingredient contained in Xeomin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, incobotulinumtoxinA (the active ingredient contained in Xeomin) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking incobotulinumtoxinA:More common—for cervical dystonia
+If any of the following side effects occur while taking incobotulinumtoxinA, check with your doctor or nurse immediately:More common—for cervical dystonia

 - Difficulty with swallowing